Light Rail Fits In

 Right: A wide 'green space' flanked by local roads with tracks on the intermediate borders (between the roadway and a tree-lined footpath).

-This link leads to a second Freiburg image, showing the same location without the tram - -
+This link leads to an image showing the same location without the tram - -

 In France it is policy that wherever possible they should use lawn trackage,